 Ossuaries are creepy-awesome, even more so if they are on the UNESCO list.

-Kutná Hora is a town in the Czech Central Bohemia region, which is quite near Prague and thus perfect for a daytrip, which is how me and my friends visited it in 2012.
-It is also a UNESCO site and features 4 impressive attractions that aren’t too expensive to see.
+Kutná Hora is a small town in the Czech Central Bohemia region, which is quite near Prague and thus perfect for a daytrip.
+It is also a UNESCO site and features 4 impressive attractions that aren’t too expensive to visit.

 Kutná Hora itself used to be one of the richest towns in the old Bohemian kingdom, as the king established the royal mint there after silver was found in the vicinity.
 In fact, you can watch a super cute cartoon about the town’s history here.